ggams2020/site/README.md

 # personal-website
-Personal website for Genna Gams
+Personal website for Genna Gams.
+Find it at https://ggams2020.github.io/site/